WolframResearch/WolframWebEngineForPython/README.md

     web.run_app(app)
 ```

-The decorator can be used with any kind of evaluator exposed and documented in [WolframClientForPython](!https://github.com/WolframResearch/WolframClientForPython).
+The decorator can be used with any kind of asyncronous evaluator exposed and documented in [WolframClientForPython](!https://github.com/WolframResearch/WolframClientForPython).